awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

 # AWS Elastic Beanstalk Sample for AWS CodeBuild<a name="sample-elastic-beanstalk"></a>

 This sample instructs AWS CodeBuild to use Maven to produce as build output a single WAR file named `my-web-app.war`\.
 This sample then deploys the WAR file to the instances in an Elastic Beanstalk environment\.
-This sample is based on the [Java Sample](sample-war-hw.md)\.

 **Important**
 Running this sample may result in charges to your AWS account\.
 These include possible charges for AWS CodeBuild and for AWS resources and actions related to Amazon S3, AWS KMS, CloudWatch Logs, and Amazon EC2\.
 For more information, see [AWS CodeBuild Pricing](http://aws.amazon.com/codebuild/pricing), [Amazon S3 Pricing](http://aws.amazon.com/s3/pricing), [AWS Key Management Service Pricing](http://aws.amazon.com/kms/pricing), [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing), and [Amazon EC2 Pricing](http://aws.amazon.com/ec2/pricing)\.